RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-streams-crdb.md

 | t8   | XPENDING x g1 - + --> [110-0]                     | XPENDING x g1 - + --> [] |

-Using XREADGROUP across instances can result in instances reading the same entries because CRDT Streams is designed to either handle “at least once” reads or have only one reader at a time.
+Using XREADGROUP across instances can result in instances reading the same entries because CRDT Streams is designed to either handle "at least once" reads or have only one reader at a time.
 As shown in the previous example, Location 2 is not aware of any group-related activity and it seems that redirecting the XREADGROUP traffic from Location 1 to Location 2 results in reading the same entries that were already read.

 ### XREADGROUP redirection